 UV rays are often associated with harmful effects on the skin, but they are not always dangerous.
 In moderate amounts, they can have a positive effect on the skin and overall health.
 For example, they play an important role in the production of vitamin D, which is essential for bone health and the immune system.

 However, it is crucial to emphasize that exposure must be controlled, as overexposure can lead to adverse effects.
-The skin has a certain defense mechanism against UV, including the production of melanin which gives the skin its tanned color.
+The skin has a certain defense mechanism against UV rays, including the production of melanin, which gives the skin its tanned color.

 However, fair skin produces less melanin, making it more vulnerable to UV damage.
-Similarly, children and older people have thinner skin and are therefore more susceptible to UV damage.
+Similarly, children and the elderly have thinner skin and are therefore more susceptible to UV damage.

 Additionally, certain extreme conditions, such as high altitude or cloudy weather , can increase UV intensity.